FilinCZ/Exam-I/README.md

 # Exam-I
-This ropo contains my final graded task to the Tools course by IBM.
+This repo contains my final graded task to the Tools course by IBM.